kubernetes/website/v1.1/docs/getting-started-guides/gce.md

 kube-system   kube-dns-v5-7ztia                              3/3       Running   0          15m
 kube-system   kube-ui-v1-curt1                               1/1       Running   0          15m
 kube-system   monitoring-heapster-v5-ex4u3                   1/1       Running   1          15m
 kube-system   monitoring-influx-grafana-v1-piled             2/2       Running   0          15m
-{% endraw %}
 {% endhighlight %}

 Some of the pods may take a few seconds to start up (during this time they'll show `Pending`), but check that they all show as `Running` after a short period.

 #### Run some examples

-Then, see [a simple nginx example](../../docs/user-guide/simple-nginx.html) to try out your new cluster.
+Then, see [a simple nginx example](/{{page.version}}/docs/user-guide/simple-nginx) to try out your new cluster.

 For more complete applications, please look in the [examples directory](../../examples/).
 The [guestbook example](../../examples/guestbook/) is a good "getting started" walkthrough.